-A maximum 10-year investment plan linked to the UK stock market - with the potential for fixed income payments each quarter, including an innovative memory feature - and opportunities for automatic early maturity, from the third anniversary
+A maximum 10-year investment plan linked to the UK stock market, offering two investment options - with the potential for fixed income payments each quarter, including an innovative memory feature - and opportunities for automatic early maturity, from the third anniversary

-Plan Manager: Tempo Structured Products

-Issuer: SG Issuer

-Counterparty Bank: Société Générale

-UK stock market link: FTSE 100 EWFD

-(FTSE 100 Equal Weight Fixed Dividend Custom Index)
+Plan Manager: Tempo Structured Products Issuer: SG Issuer Counterparty Bank: Société Générale UK stock market link: FTSE 100 EWFD (FTSE 100 Equal Weight Fixed Dividend Custom Index)

-Offer period deadline: 12 Apr 2024
+> Offer period deadline: 10 Dec 2021 Start date: 17 Dec 2021

-Start date: 19 Apr 2024

 We have designed this plan for professionally advised investors, who are clients of authorised and regulated investment firms, investing as part of a diversified and balanced portfolio.
 As with all forms of investment there are risks involved.
 This plan does not guarantee to repay the money invested.
 The potential returns of the plan and repayment of money invested are linked to the level of the FTSE 100 EWFD and also depend on the financial stability of the Issuer and Counterparty Bank.